 7.1 The course around Lasqueti Island will be either clockwise or counter-clockwise and is weather dependent.
 The course will be posted on the Official Notice Board prior to the Skippers’ Meeting and announced at the meeting.
 Both Fegan Islets and Finnery Islets must be kept to port on a counter-clockwise course, and to starboard on a clockwise course.
 Any additional marks and shorten course provisions will be announced at the Skippers’ Meeting and posted on the Official Notice Board.

-7.2 The first race to start at 0900.
+7.2 The first race will start at 0900.
 First warning signal will be at 0855.
 Multiple starts may be required based on divisions and/or registration numbers.

 7.4 Time on Distance scoring will be used for all divisions.

-8.1 Prizes will be awarded for 1st, 2nd and 3rd place finishes in each division.
+8.1 Prizes will be awarded for 1st, 2nd and 3rd place finishers in each division.

 8.2 The Windsor Plywood Trophy will be awarded to the overall winner.

 9.1 Schooner Cove Yacht Club will provide complimentary moorage for registered boats for the nights of June 5 and 6.